industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 ### Transform and normalize data
 - Before we feed the force values of your screwing simulation into the network we want to perform a data transformation
-- The Forces Fx and Fy are representing the horizontal force values in x and y direction, however we are only interested in the resulting horizontal force and therefore have to a little vector addition
+- The values Fx and Fy are representing the horizontal force values in x and y direction, however we are only interested in the resulting horizontal force and therefore have to a little vector addition
 - To do this click on the 'Data Transformation' section
-- By clicking on the connection between the nodes 'Fx' and 'Normalization' additional transformation nodes can be added.
+- By clicking on the connection between the nodes 'Fx' and 'Normalization' additional transformation nodes can be added

 <p align="left"><kbd><img src="graphics/05DataTransformation.PNG" /></kbd></p>

-- Add the same transformation nodes to your flow chart as you see it in the picture below.
+- Add the same transformation nodes to your flow chart as you see it in the picture below

 <p align="left"><kbd><img src="graphics/18VariableFlow.PNG" /></kbd></p>

-- At the and you can also change the name and the color of the output variables.
+- At the and you can also change the name and the color of the output variables

 <p align="left"><kbd><img src="graphics/15ChangeColor.PNG" /></kbd></p>

-- Before we feed the transformed data into our model creation the values should be normalized.
+- Before we feed the transformed data into our model creation the values should be normalized
 - Select all normalization blocks by clicking on 'Normalization' (red marked)
 - By clicking on 'Derive from time series data...' (green marked) the scaling and translation factor for each signal is automatically calculated
--

 <p align="left"><kbd><img src="graphics/06SelectNormalizationBlocks.PNG" /></kbd></p>

 <p align="left"><kbd><img src="graphics/07CalculatedNormalization.PNG" /></kbd></p>